wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.3 =
+* Made it so custom questions showed up on the attendee list page
+* Added in a radio button as a custom question type
+* Changed the RSVP notification email to include the RSVP status
+* Fixed an issue with when searching for people with an apostrophe in it, it would display with the added escaping.
+Made sure to remove the escaping.
+* Added in the veggie and kids meal total count to the list of attendees in the admin area
+* Made it so admins can change the RSVP status

 = 1.2.1 =
 * Fixed a bug that was causing an error on activation for people with servers that did not have short open tags configured